microsoft/axe-windows/docs/AutomationReference.md

 The `WithCustomUIAConfig` method returns the  `Config.Builder` configured with the specified custom UIA configuration file.

+##### `WithAlwaysSaveTestFile`

+Cause each scan to save a test file, even if no errors are reported.
+The default is to save a test file only is errors are found.

+###### Return object

+The `WithAlwaysSaveTestFile` method returns the  `Config.Builder` configured to always save a test file.

 ##### Build

 Build an instance of `Config`.